 In her free time, Eliana loves travelling to different countries and learning about their cultures and traditions.
 She spends her time trekking in the mountains.

-Marie Helweg-Larsen – Resident Director and Professor of Psychology
+Toby Reiner– Resident Director and Associate Professor of Political Science

 Dickinson in France (Toulouse)

 Julia Carnine – Resident Director and Contributing Faculty